silas-ph/Group_6_EDA/README.md

 ### Project Overview
 Purpose:
-The U.S. domestic airline industry experienced an unprecedented crisis due to the COVID-19 pandemic.
-Our analysis of flight data from January 2018 to September 2023 reveals the profound impact of the pandemic on air travel.
+Using United States Department of Transporation commercial air travel data, we compare U.S. air passenger traffic patterns before, during, and after the Covid-19 pandemic.
+The purpose is to obtain a more detailed and quantitative understanding of how air travel patterns look different during the pandemic from before and after.
+We also hint at how air traffic patterns might still be different post-Covid-19 as compared to pre-Covid-19.

 ### Background
-The COVID-19 pandemic has caused an unprecedented crisis in the U.S. domestic airline industry.
-Our analysis of flight data from January 2018 to September 2023 reveals the impact of the virus on air travel.
-As the virus spread globally in early 2020, travel restrictions and fear of infection led to a drastic decline in the number of flights and passengers.
-The data showcases that the enplaned passengers and flights reached record lows during the peak of the pandemic.
-We will also demonstrate the impact of canceled flights and the relationship between average delay and enplaned passengers.
-Additionally, we will provide insights into how passenger traffic has been like post-pandemic.
+As the Covid-19 virus spread globally in early 2020, the routines of daily life changed drastically for many people around the world.
+As the U.S. went into lockdown to slow the spread of the virus, travel, business as well as leisure travel, changed drastically.
+It is well known that the U.S. domestic airline industry, among many others, experienced an unprecedented crisis during that time.

 ### Goal
-The goal is to determine how Covid 19 impacted the domestic airline market.
+Our goal is to illustrate and quantify some of the changes in commercial U.S. air passenger traffic before, during, and after the Covid-19 pandemic.

 ### Questions to be addressed
-How did Covid 19 impact 10 largest US airports in terms of passenger volume?
+ * How did domestic U.S. air passenger traffic change during Covid-19?
+   To answer this question we analyze the following metrics:
+   * Air passenger volume,
+   * Number of flights,
+   * Passengers per flight,
+   * Number of canceled flights,
+   * Flight cancellation percentage,
+   * Average air fare.
-How long did it take for passenger volume to normalize after Covid 19 at the 10 largest US airports?
+ * How long did it take for passenger volume to normalize to pre-pandemic levels after Covid-19?
-Did average airfare change at the 10 largest US airports during Covid?
+ * How did the average airfare change during Covid-19?
-If it changed, when did it change as compared to when passenger volume changed?
+   * If it changed, when did it change as compared to when passenger volume changed?
-If it changed when did average airfare normalize?
+   * If it changed when did it normalize as compared to when passenger volume normalized?
-Is there a correlation between Covid19 and customer satisfaction?
-Covid19 is defined by the drop off in passenger volume.
-Is there a correlation between Covid19 and the number of flights?
+ * Can we discern any changes between air passenger traffic before and after Covid-19?

 ### Overview of data collection
 Data Sources: